michaelawarren/presentation-template/slides.md

 notes:
 Behavior is what the system does
-Architecture is making the system easy to change most software developers focus on behavior without much thought to the architecture of the system
+Architecture is making the system easy to change some software developers focus on behavior without much thought to the architecture of the system.
+There is business value to both.

 ---

 ## What is Clean Architecture
+* Software Design Principle
     * SOLID
+* Component Design Principles
     * Component Cohesion
     * Component Coupling

 ---